Select Page

 What is considered a virtual asset in the Cayman Islands?

-The VASP Acts defines virtual assets as digital representations of value that can be digitally traded or transferred.
+The VASP Act defines virtual assets as digital representations of value that can be digitally traded or transferred.
 These assets hold utility for both payment and investment purposes.
 It’s important to note that within this definition, virtual assets exclude digital representations of fiat currencies, further under section 3(2) of VASP Act, explicitly excludes virtual service tokens as well.
 Virtual services tokens are digital representation of value which is non-transferable, non-exchangeable and non-refundable and their sole function is to provide access to an application or service or to provide a service or function directly to its owner such as credit card awards, or similar loyalty program rewards or points, which an individual cannot sell onward in a secondary market.
+For the purposes of this VASP Act (2024 Revision), virtual service tokens are not virtual assets and a person or legal arrangement that provides services that involve virtual service tokens only are not required to have a licence or registration under the VASP Act (Revision 2024).

-The definition of virtual assets specifically excludes a digital representation of fiat currency like Central Bank Digital Currencies (CBDCs) but stablecoins are pegged to the value of dollar or some other asset and are not sanctioned by state machinery, it would likely fall within the definition of virtual asset under the VASP Act.
+The definition of virtual assets specifically excludes a digital representation of fiat currency like Central Bank Digital Currencies (CBDCs).
+Conversely, Stablecoins are pegged to the value of dollar or some other asset and are not sanctioned by state machinery, and considering its impact on financial landscape of the country, it would fall within the definition of virtual asset under the VASP Act.
 The definition of virtual assets is expansive and can be construed to cover stablecoins and security tokens.
 However the definition can be stretched to envelope utility tokens only to the extent where they are not covered under the definition of virtual services tokens.
 Non-Fungible Tokens (NFTs) are not subject to specific regulations under the VASP Act, however it might be covered under the definition of virtual assets on a case to case basis where characteristics of NFTs match with either virtual assets or securities.
 That said, NFTs that will satisfy and fall within the scope of virtual service tokens will not be considered as virtual assets.

 Who do such laws and regulations apply to?

-In accordance with the VASP Act, the term “virtual asset service provider” includes the following types of entities:
+In accordance with the VASP Act, under Section 3, the term “virtual asset service provider” includes the following types of entities:

 When assessing whether a particular activity qualifies as a virtual asset service in the Cayman Islands, it is crucial to analyse the nature of the service and its practical function.
 For instance, engaging in activities related to non-fungible tokens or virtual service tokens, even if not explicitly named as such, may still be categorised as virtual asset services if these tokens are intended for payment or investment purposes in practice.
 The determination of whether an activity falls under the definition of a virtual asset service should be made on a case-by-case basis, emphasising the practical implications and functions of the services provided, rather than relying solely on specific terminology.